SabineWren/Quiver/README.md

 	<img src="/Media/Bar_2_Reloading.jpg" height="180px">
 </figure>

-- Resets swing timer while casting a shot; taken from [YaHT](https://github.com/Aviana/YaHT/tree/1.12.1)
-- Ignores instant spells such as Arcane Shot; taken from [HSK](https://github.com/anstellaire/HunterSwissKnife)
-- Works with Trueshot

-Auto Shot Timer module also enables macros that avoid clipping auto shot:
+The Auto Shot Timer module enables macros that avoid clipping auto shot:
 - Aimed Shot `/qqaimedshot`
 - Multi-Shot `/qqmultishot`
 - Trueshot `/qqtrueshot`

 Casting this way won't interrupt current cast, so move first if casting volley.

+Quiver uses a more reliable state machine than any other auto shot timer addon.
+If you think you've found a bug, record your game with "verbose logging" enabled in the Quiver configuration menu.
+Sometimes the bar gets stuck from the game not triggering addon events, which is common for movement inside instances, but rare when firing shots.
+A shot without a corresponding ITEM_LOCK_CHANGED event will break every auto shot timer addon.

+Inspired by:
+- [HSK](https://github.com/anstellaire/HunterSwissKnife) -- Ignores instant spells such as Arcane Shot
+- [YaHT](https://github.com/Aviana/YaHT/tree/1.12.1) -- Resets swing timer while casting a shot

 ### Castbar
 <img src="/Media/Bar_3_Casting.jpg" height="180px">